EGO-Tech/starbase-ship-welder/website/src/pages/index.md

 hide_table_of_contents: true
 ---

-# Welder - Modular Ship for Starbase
+# Welder - Modular Ship Framework for Starbase

-This site houses the blueprints and manual for modular ship Welder for the game Starbase by Frozenbyte.
+This site houses the blueprints and manual for Welder Modular Ship Framework for the game Starbase by Frozenbyte.

 ## Goal